 The level of grandparents’ influence depends on many factors, including the following.

-Timberlake and Chipungu (1992) compared how women in two different age groups perceived the value of grandchildren: African-American grandmothers 46 to 60 years old ("on-time") and African-American grandmothers 30 to 41 years old ("off-time").
-The "on-time" grandmas said their grandchildren meant more to them.
+Timberlake and Chipungu compared how women in two different age groups perceived the value of grandchildren: African-American grandmothers 46 to 60 years old ("on-time") and African-American grandmothers 30 to 41 years old ("off-time").22 The "on-time" grandmas said their grandchildren meant more to them.
 Becoming a grandparent especially late in life (after 70) can also compromise the grandparent-grandchildren relationship.
-Older grandparents may feel dismayed that they will not get to spend much time with their grandchildren or be physically fit and able to do all the activities with them they would like to (Burton & Bengston, 1985).
+Older grandparents may feel dismayed that they will not get to spend much time with their grandchildren or be physically fit and able to do all the activities with them they would like to.23

 In our society, fathers and grandfathers sometimes are less involved because they feel less competent at childrearing.
 But children need grandfathers just as much as grandmothers.
-The granddaughter of the late Israeli Prime Minister Yizhak Rabin said at his funeral, "Grandpa, you are my hero.
+The granddaughter of the late Israeli Prime Minister Yitzhak Rabin said at his funeral, "Grandpa, you are my hero.
 I want you to know that.
-Everything I did, I always saw you before me" (Carson, 1996, p.
-152).
+Everything I did, I always saw you before me".5

 Grandparents with higher levels of education tend to participate in more activities with their grandchildren, discuss problems, talk about their grandkids’ future, and act as a teacher.
-They are more likely to teach skills and give advice (King & Elder, 1998).
+They are more likely to teach skills and give advice.28

-In order to be the best grandparent one can be, it is important to understand the development of grandchildren (Carson, 1996).
-Erik Erikson offered a model of the life cycle with eight stages corresponding to eight emotional tasks to be learned.
+In order to be the best grandparent one can be, it is important to understand the development of grandchildren.5 Erik Erikson offered a model of the life cycle with eight stages corresponding to eight emotional tasks to be learned.
 Five of the stages are explained below.

 Stage One: Birth to 2 years